-Successful food entrepreneur Doug Foreman, of Beanitos, knows a thing or two about how innovation plays a role in the food business.
+Successful food entrepreneur Doug Foreman, best known for Beanitos, knows a thing or two about how innovation plays a role in the food business.
 If you're wondering how he gets those innovative products out of the test kitchen and onto the grocery shelves, it starts by looking at food trends and being different enough to convince the retail buyer to give you shelf space in the supermarket.

 Starting with the Guiltless Gourmet, Doug's line of low-fat, baked tortilla chips, Doug is the guy to listen to for all things innovation.
-The entrepreneur started with $200 and created an entire snack category worth over $500 Million and then cashed out (making millions more) when he sold the brand to Barq's Root Beer in 1994.
+The entrepreneur started with $200 and created an entire snack category worth over $500 Million before cashing out (making millions more) when he sold the brand to Barq's Root Beer in 1994.

 Cold Calls and Cold Cash

-According to Doug, the first step to take when making a first sales pitch to a retail buyer is to "take it to the back door of the store."
-And while that may not a literal suggestion, Doug exactly this with his first Whole Foods store pitch.
+According to Doug, the first step to take when making an initial sales pitch to a retail buyer is to "take it to the back door of the store."
+And while that may not be a literal suggestion, Doug did exactly this with his first Whole Foods store pitch.
 Better yet, go to your independent store first and speak to the owner directly and (at the very least) get feedback.

 Your kitchen is your laboratory and while you can easily make small batches for your friends, that's not enough.
 You need to scale up your recipes and understand the Good Manufacturing Practices outlined by the FDA.
 You also need to test for shelf stability and safety.

 Doug says, "You have to make sure the product you make today tastes great in six months down the road in order to have enough shelf life to withstand the entire supply chain."
 Start by documenting everything you do with your product in a notebook because over time your product will evolve and you need to capture every change.
 Once you've observed all the necessary steps you're ready to successfully take the next step and scale up.
-This is particularly important if you are considering a co-packer to produce your brand".
+This is particularly important if you are considering a co-packer to produce your brand."

 Packaging Is Everything

 At the end of the day a consumer has to literally pick your product off the shelf to make a sale, so think about what will make you stand out on the shelf.
 Go into a store and take a mental picture of how your product stacks up (on the shelf) in relation to your competition.
 This exercise is a lot less expensive than creating expensive packaging only to find out the packaging does not jump off of the shelf.

-To hammer this point, Doug cites the Guiltless Gourmet Salsa example.
-"At Guiltless Gourmet we were launching a new salsa and we had a national, award-winning ad agency designing the label.
-They designed a black-and-white label which they said was cutting edge but we felt it was rather anemic looking.
+To hammer this point, look to the Guiltless Gourmet Salsa example.
+"At Guiltless Gourmet, we were launching a new salsa and we had a national, award-winning ad agency designing the label," Foreman said.
+"They designed a black-and-white label which they said was cutting edge but we felt it was rather anemic looking.
 So we tested it on the shelf at the store.
 When we all stepped back to take a look, this cutting-edge label amounted to a small patch of gray and was easy to miss.
 Needless to say, I'm a believer in testing on the shelf, at the store."

-Four Doug Foreman Tips
+Four Tips From Doug Foreman

 Walk through the supermarket aisles and focus on categories you like or know well.
 Ask yourself if there are products that are missing that you can make to fill the meal preparation void or make snacking more fun, healthier, or easier.
-Consider the 5 Steps to Product Positioning.

 It's simply a numbers game.
 Small cold calls (and a lot of them) will lead to big cold cash.
-Start small and work your way up the ladder till your comfortable (and prepared) to make sales presentations to the big guys like Whole Foods.
+Start small and work your way up the ladder until your comfortable (and prepared) to make sales presentations to the big guys like Whole Foods.